yaal-coop/sheraf/doc/source/tutorial/indexation.rst

 Of course all the models are not loaded in memory at once due to the lazy behavior of :class:`~sheraf.queryset.QuerySet`, but the iteration still need to make numerous accesses to the database, and test every model instance, thus severely degrading the performances.

 A solution to keep good performances is to use attribute indexation with :func:`~sheraf.attributes.base.BaseAttribute.index`.
 Indexing an attribute creates a new index table in the database.
 This table matches the model instances with their attribute values.
 Any piece of code that works with a non-indexed attribute will have the very same behavior, but faster.
+So migrations are painless.

 .. code-block:: python